g0v-it/data-budget/README.md

 - **sdaas** (smart data as a service):  the data management platform core providing a RDF store, a [SPARQL endpoint](https://www.w3.org/TR/sparql11-overview), a data ingestion engine, a set of gateways to transform raw data in linked data and a build script that populates the RDF store.
 See files and docs in [sdaas directory](sdaas)
 - a set of **apis** that query the SPARQL endpoint and produce json data with a schema suitable to be used with the BubbleGraph Component.
 See files and docs in [apis directory](apis)

-Beside these, two optional components may be needed to complete a production system:
+Beside these, two additional optional components may be needed to complete a real production system:

-- **LODMAP** server: a linked data browser to navigate the RDF store;
+- **LODMAP** server: a linked data browser to deferencing URIS and navigate the RDF store;
-- a **router** that provides a single acces point to all other services with caching and ssl features.
+- a **router** that provides a single acces point to all services with firewall, caching and ssl features.

 This picture shows the components interactions: